JhonathaRicardo/InterferometryAnalysis_LIP/README.md

 * Nilson Dias Vieira Junior [![logo_ORCID](/Images/logo_ORCID.png)](https://orcid.org/0000-0003-0092-9357)

 ## Acknowledgment
-Interferogram Analysis - Gas-Jet software was developed to help with the analyze the density of supersonic gas-jet generated by micro-nozzles.
+Interferogram Analysis - LIP was developed to help with the analyze the plasma eletronic density generated by ultrashort laser pulses.
 This software is part of the work realized by the High Power Ultrashort Pulse Lasers Group of the CLA/IPEN in the [Extreme Light Laboratory](https://www.unl.edu/diocles/home) (ELL)  at the University of Nebraska - Lincoln (UNL).
 This partnership was able due to funding provided by the São Paulo Research Foundation (FAPESP) and by the US Department of Energy, through the [LaserNetUS](https://lasernetus.org/) program.

 The author Jhonatha Ricardo dos Santos also acknowledges the FAPESP for doctoral fellowship 2017/13737-8.

 ## License
-Interferogram Analysis - Gas-Jet Profile is licensed under the [MIT license](/LICENSE).
+Interferogram Analysis - LIP is licensed under the [MIT license](/LICENSE).

 Copyright (c) 2023 Jhonatha Ricardo dos Santos